bpierre/nodupes/README.md

 # nodupes

-Prevent duplicate names by appending an incremented prefix.
+Prevent duplicate names by appending an incremented suffix.

 ## Examples